25 January 2019

 “By making unfair contract terms illegal, the Australian Competition and Consumer Commission (ACCC) would be able to penalise big businesses up to $10 million and issue infringement notices.

-“We agree the contract size threshold should be increased to $1 million for contacts up to 12 months and $5 million for contacts greater than 12 months, also in line with our submission.
+“We agree the contract size threshold should be increased to $1 million for contracts up to 12 months and $5 million for contracts greater than 12 months, also in line with our submission.

-“Increasing the number of contracts and small business protected by this proposal – those with a turnover of up to $10 million - is something this office has consistently advocated.
+“Increasing the number of contracts and small businesses protected by this proposal – those with a turnover of up to $10 million - is something this office has consistently advocated.

 “The ACCC has estimated that small businesses enter into around eight standard contracts per year.